 How does the Social Justice unit work?

-Our research and advocacy activity is focused in areas where there are ‘gaps’.
-We aim to use our resources well by advocating in areas where others have largely not taken notice, or where a different voice expressing the authentic values and beliefs of the Anglican Church will add value to the conversation and generate benefits that wouldn’t otherwise be present.
+The advocacy activity of the SRC is focused in areas where there are 'gaps'.
+The Committee aims to advocate in areas where others have largely not taken notice, or where a different voice expressing the authentic values and beliefs of the Anglican Church Southern Queensland will add value to the conversation.

 Where can I get more information about the Social Justice research unit’s activities?